 I joined the governing body in 2011 as a local authority governor.
 Post reconstitution in July 2015, I became a co-opted governor and have now been re-elected for a second four year term of office which will finish on 19/07/23.
 All three of my children have attended Walton with the eldest having now moved on to secondary school.
 I work for a multinational financial services company overseeing the implementation of new clients across one of our product lines.
 This involves elements of project management, governance, financial discipline and risk mitigation, all disciplines that are helpful in my role as school governor.

-Meet Kirsty Romero - Staff Governor
+Meet Ruth Wilson - Staff Governor

 Rachel Whitton - LA appointed Governor